-The purpose of a compliance audit shall be to verify that a component operates in accordance with this CP and the component CertPS as well as any applicable AGREEMENT.
-All aspects of the CA operation shall be subject to compliance audit inspections.
+The purpose of a compliance audit shall be to verify that a component operates in accordance with this CP and the CertPS as well as any applicable AGREEMENT.
+All aspects of the operation of the LM PKI shall be subject to compliance audit inspections.

-The compliance audit must include an assessment of the applicable CertPS against the applicable CP, to determine that the CertPS adequately addresses and implements the requirements of the CP.
+The compliance audit must include an assessment of the CertPS against this CP, to determine that the CertPS adequately addresses and implements the requirements of the CP.